Lebanese central bank governor says corruption charges false

 BEIRUT (AP) — Lebanon’s central bank governor said Wednesday that he asked for an audit of transactions and investments during his tenure and the results showed no public money has been misused.

-Reid Salameh, 70, once praised as the guardian of Lebanon’s financial stability, has drawn scrutiny criticized since the small country’s economic meltdown began two years ago.
+Riad Salameh, 70, once praised as the guardian of Lebanon’s financial stability, has drawn scrutiny since the small country’s economic meltdown began two years ago.

 He’s being investigated in Switzerland and France for potential money laundering and embezzlement.
 Local media reported in recent months that Salameh, his brother and an aide have been involved in illegal businesses, including money transfers abroad despite the capital controls imposed at home.